m-doyle/md-entain-tech-task-final/README.md

 ### Limitations

 The given API endpoint is a limiting factor.
-If there was an additional parameter to return by category_id then more could be done with filtering.
+If there was an additional parameter to return by `category_id` then more could be done with filtering.

 ### Future extension / optimisation

 Potential improvements:

+-   Prevent calling the API while another request is in progress
 -   Additional Redux reducers to support multiple race or game types
 -   End-to-end testing using Cypress / Playwright
 -   Customised 404 handling